ao140505/ao140505.github.io/_posts/2015-03-26-correcting-indentation-in-vim.markdown

 Yup, no problem.
 Just do `gg=G`.

-## It's not working for me

-This happened to me a few times when I was editing a file with a new or weird file extension.
-I fixed it by checking these things:

-1. check that `:set filetype?` returns the correct file type
-2. check that you have an indent file for the file type in `~/.vim/indent/`

 ## What is this magic?

 `=` is called a **filter**.
 I haven't found a great use for them other